Make-it-Real: Unleashing Large Multimodal Model for Painting 3D Objects with Realistic Materials: More Qualitive Results

 \subsection{Visualization of generated texture maps.}

-In this section, we show visualization of generated texture maps in \cref{fig:visualize}.
-Our approach, guided by the query diffuse reference, produces material maps with distinct material partitions and maintains a distribution consistent with the diffuse map.
+In this section, we show visualization of generated texture maps in \Cref{fig:sup_visualize1,fig:sup_visualize2}.
+Our approach, guided by the query albedo reference, produces material maps with distinct material partitions and maintains a distribution consistent with the albedo map.
 As a result, the enhanced object exhibits both realism and texture consistency.